atnos-org/eff/README.md

 // to write types like Reader[String, ?]
 addCompilerPlugin("org.spire-math" %% "kind-projector" % "0.9.4")

+// to get types like Reader[String, ?] (with more than one type parameter) correctly inferred for scala 2.11.11+ and 2.12.x scalacOptions += "-Ypartial-unification"

-// to get types like Reader[String, ?] (with more than one type parameter) correctly inferred for scala 2.11 < 2.11.9
+// to get types like Reader[String, ?] (with more than one type parameter) correctly inferred for scala 2.11.9 and before
 // you can use the [Typelevel Scala compiler](http://typelevel.org/scala) scalaOrganization in ThisBuild := "org.typelevel"

-// to get types like Reader[String, ?] (with more than one type parameter) correctly inferred for scala 2.12.x scalacOptions += "-Ypartial-unification"

 ```

 # Contributing